Complete Guide to Switching Power Supplies: How They Work and How to Choose

 The history of switching power supplies dates back to the 1800s.

-* Example of a basic block diagram of a switching power supply
+*Example of a basic block diagram of a switching power supply

-Basic block diagram of a switching power supply showing rectification of AC input and voltage control via high-frequency switching circuit
+Basic block diagram of a switching power supply showing rectification of AC input and voltage control via high-frequency switching circuit.

-Difference Between Switching and Linear Power Supplies
+Difference from Linear Power Supplies and Selection Tips

 ItemSwitching Power SupplyLinear Power Supply

-Conversion methodHigh-frequency switchingContinuous control via transistors
+Conversion MethodHigh-frequency switchingContinuous control using transistors

-Heat generationLowHigh
+Heat GenerationLowHigh

-Size and weightCompact and lightweightLarge and heavy
+Size / WeightCompact and lightweightBulky and heavy

-Noise (High-frequency)HighLow
+Noise (high-frequency)HighLow

-1. Range of output voltage and current
+1. Output voltage and current range

-2. Input voltage range (AC/DC)
+2. Input voltage (AC/DC) range

-3. Efficiency, heat output, and cooling method
+3. Efficiency, heat generation, and cooling method

 4. Noise characteristics

-5. Protective functions (overvoltage, overcurrent protection, etc.)
+5. Protection features (overvoltage, overcurrent protection, etc.)

 6. Size, weight, and cost